Automatic nonlinear MPC approximation with closed-loop guarantees: Problem Setting and Preliminaries

 \subsubsection{Function approximation}

 Consequently, the problem of determining an approximate MPC with closed-loop guarantees reduces to computing an explicit function $h$ that approximates the ground truth $f$ with a uniform approximation error bounded by~$\error$, \ie $\|f(x)-h(x)\|_\infty \leq \error$ for all $x \in \domain$.
 The ground truth~$f$ is implicitly defined through the solution of an NLP, and hence we regard~$f$ as a black-box function that we can query to receive noise-free evaluations.
-In the following, we focus solely on this general function approximation problem and revisit the resulting control properties of the approximate MPC scheme only in Section~\ref{sec:alkiax_MPC}.
-In this paper, we propose a novel algorithm based on kernel interpolation to automatically solve this function approximation problem.
+In the following, we focus solely on this general function approximation problem.
+Specifically, in this paper, we solve this function approximation problem by proposing a novel algorithm based on kernel interpolation.
+We revisit the resulting control properties of the approximate MPC scheme later in Section~\ref{sec:alkiax_MPC}.